rackerlabs/support-how-to/content/general/hkg2-data-center-migration-customer-faq.md

 noindex: true
 ---

-#### Overview
+### Overview

-In November, 2017, Rackspace completed its acquisition of Datapipe.
+In November 2017 Rackspace completed its acquisition of Datapipe.
 The acquisition increased Rackspace’s data center footprint across the globe.
 In some regions, including Hong Kong, this has resulted in multiple locations within a small geographical area.
 Rackspace leaders identified which data